Robert Burns: Alloway

 He was given irregular schooling and a lot of his education was with his father, who taught his children reading, writing, arithmetic, geography, and history and also wrote for them A Manual of Christian Belief.
-He was also taught and tutored by the young teacher John Murdoch (1747–1824), who opened an "adventure school" in Alloway in 1763 and taught Latin, French, and mathematics to both Robert and his brother Gilbert (1760–1827) from 1765 to 1768 until Murdoch left the parish.
+He was also taught and tutored by the young teacher John Murdoch, who opened an "adventure school" in Alloway in 1763 and taught Latin, French, and mathematics to both Robert and his brother Gilbert from 1765 to 1768 until Murdoch left the parish.
 After a few years of home education, Burns was sent to Dalrymple Parish School in mid-1772 before returning at harvest time to full-time farm labouring until 1773, when he was sent to lodge with Murdoch for three weeks to study grammar, French, and Latin.

 By the age of 15, Burns was the principal labourer at Mount Oliphant.
-During the harvest of 1774, he was assisted by Nelly Kilpatrick (1759–1820), who inspired his first attempt at poetry, "O, Once I Lov'd A Bonnie Lass".
-In 1775, he was sent to finish his education with a tutor at Kirkoswald, where he met Peggy Thompson (born 1762), to whom he wrote two songs, "Now Westlin' Winds" and "I Dream'd I Lay".
+During the harvest of 1774, he was assisted by Nelly Kilpatrick, who inspired his first attempt at poetry, "O, Once I Lov'd A Bonnie Lass".
+In 1775, he was sent to finish his education with a tutor at Kirkoswald, where he met Peggy Thompson, to whom he wrote two songs, "Now Westlin' Winds" and "I Dream'd I Lay".

 Tarbolton

 Despite his ability and character, William Burnes was consistently unfortunate, and migrated with his large family from farm to farm without ever being able to improve his circumstances.
 At Whitsun, 1777, he removed his large family from the unfavourable conditions of Mount Oliphant to the 130 acre farm at Lochlea, near Tarbolton, where they stayed until William Burnes's death in 1784.
 Subsequently, the family became integrated into the community of Tarbolton.
 To his father's disapproval, Robert joined a country dancing school in 1779 and, with Gilbert, formed the Tarbolton Bachelors' Club the following year.
-His earliest existing letters date from this time, when he began making romantic overtures to Alison Begbie (b.
-1762).
+His earliest existing letters date from this time, when he began making romantic overtures to Alison Begbie.
 In spite of four songs written for her and a suggestion that he was willing to marry her, she rejected him.

 Robert Burns was initiated into the Masonic lodge St David, Tarbolton, on 4 July 1781, when he was 22.
 In December 1781, Burns moved temporarily to Irvine to learn to become a flax-dresser, but during the workers' celebrations for New Year 1781/1782 (which included Burns as a participant) the flax shop caught fire and was burnt to the ground.
 This venture accordingly came to an end, and Burns went home to Lochlea farm.
 During this time he met and befriended Richard Brown, who encouraged him to become a poet.
 He continued to write poems and songs and began a commonplace book in 1783, while his father fought a legal dispute with his landlord.
 The case went to the Court of Session, and Burnes was upheld in January 1784, a fortnight before he died.